Notes on the Geography of South Africa: Pretoria/Tshwane

 From the other side.

-We've withdrawn a mile to the east to the immaculate gardens of the Union Buildings, built after the Boer War as the administrative capital of the Union of South Africa.
+We've withdrawn a mile to the east where we overlook the immaculate gardens of the Union Buildings, built after the Boer War as the administrative capital of the Union of South Africa.

 The buildings were designed by Herbert Baker, who went on to help design New Delhi.

 One of the sadder policies of President Thabo Mbeki was closing off the Union Buildings to public view.
 Back in 1990, they looked like this.
 Grand as they may be, Baker actually planned a third tower, higher than the existing two and set back from them.
-A drawing showing this third tower, the Temple of Peace, appears in Michael Keath's Herbert Baker: Architecture and Idealism, 1892-1913, the South African Years, , p.
-170. The existing towers, according to Baker's 1944 autobiography, Architecture and Personalities, were conceived as "symbolizing the two races of Southern Africa," presumably meaning British and Afrikaner.
+(A drawing showing this third tower, the Temple of Peace, appears in Michael Keath's Herbert Baker: Architecture and Idealism, 1892-1913, the South African Years, , p.
+170.)
+The existing towers, according to Baker's 1944 autobiography, Architecture and Personalities, were conceived as "symbolizing the two races of Southern Africa," presumably meaning not White and Black but, instead, British and Afrikaner.

 A view back toward the city.